Ptolemy2002/ts-utils/lib/README.md

 ### ValueCondition<T>
 This type allows the user to specify a condition for matching a subset of type `T`.
 It can be one of the following:
 - A value of type `T`
 - An object with keys `include` and `exclude` that are both either objects of type `T`, functions that take a value of `T` and return a boolean, or arrays of objects of any of the preceding types or `false`.
 In addition, there is a `match` key that takes 2 values of type `T` and returns a boolean.
 Each of these keys is optional.
+The one required key is `_isCondition` which should be set to `true`.
+This allows this condition object to be distinguished from a regular object of type `T`.
 - An array of objects of type `T | ValueCondition<T> | false`.
 - A function that takes a value of type `T` and returns a boolean.